bmellink/VNH3SP30/README.md

 ### Current sense

 The **current** sense line (typically marked as CS) is not available on all boards.
 The VNH3SP30 chip does not support this pin, but the VNH2SP30 and VNH3ASP30 do.
 The CS pin provides a current proportional to the motor current.
-The factor varries for each chip, but in general the value is around 4700.
+The factor varies for each chip, but in general the value is around 4700.
 You should connect a resistor between the CS line and GND to translate the current into a voltage the Arduino can measure (using analogRead()).
 The resistor value depends on the maximum current you expect your motors will need.

 **Example**: if the maximum motor current in your setup will not exceed 5A, the CS pin will provide a maximum current of 5/4700 = 0.00106 A = 1.06 mA.
 If your resister value is 3300 ohm, the voltage will then be 1.06 * 3300 = 3498 mV = 3.498 Volt.
 This would work ok if your Arduino runs on 5V and the ananlogReference() is set to DEFAULT.
 The motorcurrent() function will return a value of 3.498 / 5 * 1023 = 716.
 If you want to use the INTERNAL analog reference or if your Arduino runs on 3.3 V you should select a lower resistor value to ensure the maximum voltage value will not exceed the ananlogReference value.